-Glossary of commons needs to be thought as a specific assemblage of critical terms that do not invite us only to reflect around the current pandemics, but the deepening of structural crisis that now spans through what has become of Nature (imminent ecological crisis), capitalist crisis, a crisis of neoliberalism and crisis of liberal democracy.
-There is then a unique historical moment today: the accumulation and condensations of contradictions and the uncontrolled nature of this and future pandemics/ecological crisis, which means the situation has contingent and unpredictable outcomes.
-Evidently, the new normal can become even worse, worsening the conditions to live for a large portion of the world population, the question of “surplus population” – those segments that remain “passive” / reserve army of labour but need to “survive” in the meantime becomes very relevant.
-In this grim circumstances, the last thing is to either entertain a naïve technologistic hope (robotisation, digital technology will save us and simultaneously we will enjoy the basic universal income – not without a serious struggle!) or to simply despair and accept authoritarian turn with its fake news media outlets.
+The Glossary of Commons needs to be thought of as a specific assemblage of critical terms that do not invite us only to reflect on the ongoing pandemic, but the deepening of the structural crisis that now spans through what has become of nature (imminent → ecological crisis), the capitalist crisis, crisis of neoliberalism, crisis of liberal democracy, and now openly waning system of US hegemony.
+There is then a unique historical moment today: the accumulation and condensation of contradictions and the uncontrolled nature of this and future pandemics/ecological crises, which means the situation has contingent and unpredictable outcomes.
+This new normal seems to become even worse, in a time when burning fossil fuels has become unacceptable, core countries are returning to coal production; draught and famine are worsening living conditions for increasingly large portions of the world population; a question of the politicisation of the “surplus population” – those segments that remain a reserve army of labour but still need to “survive” – becomes very relevant.
+In these grim circumstances, the last thing we should do is to either entertain a naïve technological hope (robotisation and digital technology will save us and at the same time we will enjoy a universal basic income – all without a serious struggle!), or to simply despair and accept the authoritarian turn with its fake news media outlets.

-The key question of any critical glossary is not only to select, pick up and refine the specialised terms that relate to this unique situation but if it aims to become useful and commonly used, it needs to address the question of dissemination.
-What venues to use to present it, who will use it, or how to enable those that now riot, protest, organise – dig through the relevant tool for further, socialised, common discussions?
+The key question of any critical glossary is not only to select, pick up and refine the specialised terms that relate to this unique situation, but if it aims to become useful and commonly used, it also needs to address the question of dissemination.
+What venues to use to present it, who will use it, or how to enable those who now riot, protest, organise, and so on, to dig through the relevant tools for further, socialised, common discussions?

-However, and this would be my stress, any liberation, partisan, antifascist, anticolonial, people’s, national, liberation for “commons” needs to evidence and make clear, that in history and today, liberation always carries a positive dimension, part of the program that during the liberation struggle itself becomes more palpable, organised, taken on the scale of “social reproduction” that counters the dominant strategies of divisions in global capitalism.
-Thus, liberation became in the past, and then can become in our near future a positive project.
-If the glossary of antifascist and anti-colonial struggle succeeded in framing a more longitudinal concept, then it was grasped in the term “national liberation struggle(s)”, which had its strong echoes in discussions and revolutionary practice in the late 1960s and 1970s.
-These struggles did not want to struggle only for land (telluric moment, the trap of Schmitt that plays on the nationalistic card, Blut und Boden ideology), but also freedom, and liberation process that is much more all-encompassing.
-Toni Negri back in the 1970s rehabilitates the figure of partisan /liberation struggle in such way:
+What should be the emphasis or greatest goal is that any liberation – Partisan, anti-fascist, anti-colonial, people’s, national, women, planetary – should entail liberation for “commons”.
+In other words, liberation always carries a positive dimension, it develops the programme during the liberation struggle itself.
+The programme is thus not a recipe, but is instituted together with all resisting subjects and bodies, and thus it becomes more palpable, organised, taken on the scale of “social reproduction” that counters the dominant strategies of division in global capitalism.
+Liberation became in past – and can also become in our near future – a positive transformative project.
+If the glossary of anti-fascist and anti-colonial struggle succeeded in framing a more longitudinal concept, then it was grasped in the term “national/people’s liberation struggle(s)”, which had its strong echoes in discussions and revolutionary practice in the late 1960s and 1970s.
+These struggles did not want to fight only for the land/soil very present in the telluric moment, a trap of Carl Schmitt that plays on the Blut und Boden ideology, but also freedom, and liberation process that was more all-encompassing, and openly challenged a substantialist/ethnical definition of people/nation.
+Back in the 1970s Antonio Negri rehabilitated the figure of the Partisan/liberation struggle in the following way:

-This positive moment of “liberation” then relates to the work of masses – not only intellectuals or vanguard party – as it carries the moment of “subjectivisation of masses” (Komelj 2008).
-If this starts as an openly political process that speaks of constituting new political institutions of mass democracy, new aesthetical sensitivities and cultural (re)empowerment, thus, a specific and lasting encounter between masses and organisation that fights for commons, an encounter of politics and art, and finally new relationship with the commons, their reproduction and distribution.
-This demands a kind of maximalist ethics that does not concede to mere reform, to translate it, we will only reform the colonial world, we will make fascists more human, and capitalist exploit us a bit more nicely – no, this world pushes the majority of the living beings in a highly precarious and volatile environment, in which life becomes a strategic investment of corporations and new sovereign lords.
-Struggle for liberation for new commons then need to put the most ambitious goals.
-We could refine this in terms of the (aesthetical) figure and strategies of liberation, what would be the figure of freedom/liberation today?
+This positive moment of “liberation” then relates to the work of the masses – not only intellectuals or the vanguard party – as it carries the moment of “subjectivisation of the masses”.
+It should start as an openly political process that speaks of constituting new political institutions of mass democracy, new aesthetic sensitivities and cultural (re)empowerment, and thus enable a specific and lasting encounter between the masses and any organisation that fights for the commons, the encountering of politics and art, and finally a new relationship with the commons, their reproduction and distribution.
+This demands a kind of maximalist ethics that does not concede to mere reform, to translate it, to only reform the colonial world, make fascists more human, and the capitalists exploit us a bit more nicely – no, this world pushes the majority into highly precarious and volatile environments, in which life becomes a series of strategic investments made by corporations and new sovereign lords.
+The struggle for liberation for a new commons then needs to set the most ambitious goals.
+If we could refine this in terms of the (aesthetic) figure and strategies of liberation, then what would be the figure of freedom/liberation today?
 However, perhaps it would be better to start with the “subject” of liberation itself.

-This is of even intensified urgency today because due to the decades of neoliberal individualisation that has seeped into resistance strategies themselves, the figure of a collective, the figure for the struggle of commons need to be re-imagined, the possibility to imagine the new world then arises.
-Thus, instead of the insistent slippage into the commodification and sticking to great (individual) figures of art and politics of liberation struggle, perhaps it is finally time to locate both in past and present different strategies and artworks that ruptured with the dominant cannon/regime of saying-seeing.
-What I have in mind is a short analysis of few famous figures from Yugoslav liberation struggle: heroic man, woman, the figure of a woman (as a maximalist figure of liberation), and the empowerment of collective.
+This is of even greater urgency today, because of the decades of neoliberal individualisation that have seeped into resistance strategies themselves, and thus the figure of the collective, the figure of the struggle for the commons, needs to be re-imagined, and the possibility to imagine a new world then arises.
+Therefore, instead of the insistent fall into commodification and sticking to great (individual) figures of art and the politics of liberation, perhaps it is finally time to locate both in the past and present different strategies and artworks that ruptured with the dominant cannon/regime of saying and seeing.
+What I have in mind is a famous figure from the Yugoslav liberation struggle: a heroic man, woman, the figure of a woman (as a maximalist figure of liberation), and empowerment of the collective.

-Dore Klemenčič entitled it Partizanski skeči (Partisan Sketches) and drew it in mid-1943.
-The drawing that was supposed to become a poster is not a sketch of an individual Partisan figure, nor a caricature that Klemenčič practiced drawing throughout his time in the Partisans.
-Rather, this poster stands out from his opus since the work displaces the individual Partisan into an abstract realm of various Partisan activities.
-Klemenčič’s poster to succeed in sketching, thinking and commemorating the entire modality of the struggle.
-The poster to complicate the more generally expected and accepted canon of the Partisan figure: one of a male or female fighter adorned with guns, smiling and at times carrying the star on the hat.
+In the analysis of visual material, the core point would be in the following work by Dore Klemenčič, entitled Partizanski skeči (Partisan Sketches) that he drew in mid-1943.
+(Figure 26) The drawing that was supposed to become a poster is not a sketch of an individual Partsan figure, nor a caricature of the kind that Klemenčič practiced drawing throughout his time in the Partisans.
+Instead, this poster stands out from his opus since the work displaces the individual Partisan into an abstract realm of various Partisan activities.
+Klemenčič’s poster-to-be succeeds in sketching, thinking and commemorating the entire modality of the struggle.
+The poster-to-be complicates the more generally expected and accepted canon of the Partisan figure: one of a male or female fighter adorned with guns, smiling and at times with a star on their hat.
 This poster represents the fully armed and empowered Partisan struggle that redefines the notion of a weapon in war: from the obvious rifle to a guitar, a theatre mask and a book assembled under the new flag of the new Yugoslavia, which carries a star.
-The poster expresses the equivalence of the different arms used in struggle and puts on display deeper solidarity between political, cultural and military work that aims for liberation and arms for universal emancipation.
+The poster expresses the equivalence of the different arms used in struggle and puts on display a deeper solidarity among political, cultural and military work that aims for liberation and universal emancipation.
 This → lucid transfiguration, therefore, displaces the individual Partisan figure as the holder and bearer of plural Partisan activities, while the main protagonist becomes the struggle itself.